jaduplessis/slackbot-template/README.md

 ### Deploying the Backend

 1. Clone this repository.
-2. Navigate to the cloned directory and run `pnpm install` to install dependencies.
+2. Navigate to the cloned directory and then to the **services/slack-interface** directory.
+3. Run `pnpm install` to install dependencies.
-3. Have your aws credentials configured in your environment.
+4. Have your aws credentials configured in your environment.
-4. Deploy the application using using the command `pnpm ci:deploy -c stage=dev`.
+5. Deploy the application using using the command `pnpm ci:deploy -c stage=dev`.
-5. Note the api endpoint from the output of the deployment.
+6. Note the api endpoint from the output of the deployment.

 ### Linking Slack App to Backend